Currently only shipping to Australia and New Zealand

-If you have decided to learn how to spin, finding out about the different types of wool is a good idea before you race out to buy your first fleece!
+Understanding the different types of fleece wool is important when you have decided to learn how to spin.
+Knowing what to look for is a good idea before you race out to buy your first fleece!

 Some fleeces are easier to spin than others, some are suited to fine spinning and others to thicker heavier yarn.

-As a beginner you are looking for a fleece that is easy to handle and has a long staple.
+As a beginner, the types of fleece wool that you are looking for is one that is easy to handle and has a long staple.
 These types of wool are just about perfect for a learner.

 A Border Leicester fleece has a reasonable long staple at around 17.5 cm.
 The staples are firm with a spiral crimp and produce a medium to thick yarn.